eemg/blipss-tutorial-site/docs/troubleshooting.md

 ##Common errors

-{--List known issues, error messages, and steps to resolve them.--}

 ###Package dependencies -- `riptide-ffa`

-If you try to install the required packages by running the `setup.py` script in the `blipss` repo, you'll most likely encounter the following error when trying to install the `riptide-ffa` package:
+If you try to install the required packages by running the `setup.py` script provided in the `blipss` repo, you'll most likely encounter the following error when trying to install the `riptide-ffa` package:

 ```